HamidMushtaq/pycryptofolio/README.md

 # pycryptofolio
 Add the amount of all your coins in file coins.txt (Example file given), and then just run the python script `pycrptofolio.py`.
+Note that you must have a file `key.txt` containing your CoinMarketCap API key in the folder from where you are running the program.

 ### Format to be used in coins.txt
 1. All lines starting with # are ignored.
 So, you can put comments in such lines.